 Opt-out providers don’t accept Original Medicare, and these healthcare providers are in the minority in the United States.
 If healthcare providers don’t accept Medicare, they won’t be paid by Medicare.

 This means choosing to see a provider that doesn’t accept Medicare will leave you responsible for 100% of what they charge you.
 These providers may be in-network for a Medicare Advantage plan in some cases.

 Excess charges could be large or small depending on the service and the Medicare-approved amount.
 Avoiding these is easy.
-The simplest way is to ask your provider before service if they accept Medicare assignment.
+The simplest way is to ask your provider if they accept assignment before service.

-If they say yes, they do not issue excess charges.
-Or, on Medicare.gov, there’s a provider search tool that’ll allow you to look up your healthcare provider, and it’ll show if they accept Medicare assignment or not.
+If they say yes, they don’t issue excess charges.
+Or, on Medicare.gov, a provider search tool will allow you to look up your healthcare provider and show if they accept Medicare assignment or not.

 Medigap plans are additional insurance that helps cover your Medicare cost-share.
-If you are on specific plans, they’ll pay any extra costs from healthcare providers that accept Medicare but not Medicare assignment.
+If you are on specific plans, they’ll pay any extra costs from healthcare providers that accept Medicare but not Medicare assigned amount.
 Most Medicare Supplement plans don’t cover the excess charges.

-Medicare assignment has no effect on Medicare Advantage plans since Medicare Advantage is just another way to receive your Medicare benefits.
-Since your Medicare Advantage plan is now handling your healthcare benefits, they set the terms.
+Medicare assignment does not affect Medicare Advantage plans since Medicare Advantage is just another way to receive your Medicare benefits.
+Since your Medicare Advantage plan handles your healthcare benefits, they set the terms.

 Most Medicare Advantage plans require you to use network providers.
 If you go out of the network, you may pay more.
 If you’re on an HMO, you’d be responsible for the entire charge of the provider not being in the network.